 As a proprietary SaaS service, Slack is able to change its export format quickly and without notice.
 If you encounter issues not mentioned in the following documentation, please let the Mattermost Product Team know by filing an issue.

-This method is the recommended way to import Slack’s corporate export file.
-It can be used from Mattermost v5.0.
+This method is the recommended way to import Slack’s corporate export file, but will work with any Slack export file.
+It can be used for Mattermost v5.0+.

 We recommend you create a new team in Mattermost to hold the imported Slack data.
 You can import this into an existing team, but ensure there are no channel name collisions.
 Also, make sure that all users in Mattermost have the same username as in Slack, otherwise the import will fail.
 Also, system administrator roles will be overwritten if the usernames match and the user isn’t an admin on the Slack workspace.